sass/sass/doc-src/SASS_CHANGELOG.md

 it now prints the filename where the error occurs, as well as a backtrace of Sass imports.

-### Minor Changes
+### `css2sass` Error Handling

+Several bug fixes and minor improvements have been made, including:

-* `css2sass` error handling and reporting has been improved, including fixing line-number reporting for templates without trailing newlines.
+* Fixing line-number reporting for errors on the last line of templates that didn't have trailing newlines.

+* Only displaying the text for the current line when reporting CSS parsing errors.

 ## [2.2.4](http://github.com/nex3/haml/commit/2.2.4)